Stefyro/website/README.md

 # Sample Website

-Sample website made as part of Learn Enough Git to be Dangerous Pretty good
+Sample website made as part of Learn Enough Git to be Dangerous.
+ Pretty good